-Studio Morison also worked with at-risk youth from CHAT to paint the tablecloths for the dinner.
+Studio Morison also worked with youth from the Clayton Heights Activity Team to paint the tablecloths for the dinner.
 Sixty-five people attended the dinner including youth and their families, residents, local stakeholders, seniors, arts advocates, and people encountered through the research.
 Attendees gave feedback about the future public artwork.
 One person wrote, “Please make something to bring us together like this.”

 That’s exactly what The Moment is about—bringing people of all backgrounds together in a shared space, allowing for different levels of engagement, creating an open form that can be transformed in beautiful, multiple, and unexpected ways.

 Made of steel and standing over six metres tall, The Moment loosely alludes to gathering spaces like pavilions, bandstands, potlaches, and agoras.
 Comprised of straight and curved lines coloured a bright raspberry to stand out against the trees, the artwork is a frame in which anything can happen.
 It could be a place to make art, meet friends, and transform for events.
 It could be draped with fabric to provide a summer reading space, strung with lights and garlands for an open mic music evening, or transformed with LED lights into a glowing lantern, to name a few of the possibilities.
 In short, it is a place for the community to make meaningful moments of their own.